-These home remedies for UTI are the best way to go about dealing with this annoying issue.
 Consistent urinary tract infections (UTI) can be a nuisance and interfere with everyday life.
-Taking antibiotics all the time could create resistant bacteria, which can perpetuate the problem even further.
-Of course, you always want to check with your doctor before starting any new supplement regimen.
+Taking antibiotics all the time can create resistant bacteria, which can perpetuate the problem even further and cause recurring UTIs.
+Of course, you always want to check with your doctor for any medical issue and before starting any new supplement regimen.

 What is a urinary tract infection (UTI)?